LarkspurCA/androidweardocs/explore.rst

   You can swipe vertically to scroll through other notifications, swipe to the right to delete the current notification, and sweep to the left to view notification actions.

-  The displayed notifications are exactly the same as those listed in the action bar pull-down on the Android device.
+  The displayed notifications are exactly the same as those listed in the action bar pull-down on the handheld device.

   .. figure:: images/phone-notify.png
     :scale: 35 %